 - State of the art equipment and IT/EDI

 - Local government backing in developing the region and promoting employment.

-The completion of a dredging project, which deepened the terminal’s draft to 16.5 meters, and 21 super-post Panamax cranes means that SCCT is capable of handling the largest containerships in the global container industry.
-SCCT is the only facility in Egypt able to accommodate vessels of 15,500 TEU and above.
+The completion of a dredging project, which deepened the terminal’s draft to 16.5 meters, and 18 super-post Panamax cranes means that SCCT is capable of handling the largest containerships in the global container industry.
+SCCT is the only facility in Egypt able to accommodate vessels of 15,500 TEU and the only terminal to be able to simultaneously serve two ultra large container vessels, without compromising on productivity..
 The gate is operational 24 hours a day, 7 days a week with 6 in-bound and 2 out-bound lanes.

 - Rubber Tired Gantry Cranes (RTGs): 66